 Andreas Tsiartas was born in Cyprus in 1986.
-A graduate of the Hochschule für Musik ‘Carl Maria von Weber’ in Dresden, Germany, where he had studied composition with Manos Tsangaris and Jörg Herchet (Diplom Komponist), Tsiartas is, as of 2017, pursuing a PhD in Composition at the University of York, under the supervision of Thomas Simaku (due in early 2021).
+A graduate of the Hochschule für Musik ‘Carl Maria von Weber’ in Dresden, Germany, where he had studied composition with Manos Tsangaris and Jörg Herchet (Diplom Komponist), Tsiartas is, as of 2017, pursuing a PhD in Composition at the University of York, under the supervision of Thomas Simaku (due in 2021).

-In his music, Tsiartas is often concerned with ideas such as sound and ritual, sound and imaginary acoustic sacred spaces, memory and oblivion, time and perpetuity, which he often explores through the application of new composite harmonic/ pitch structures based on the maqam music system of the Near East music traditions as well as through the experimentation with new forms based on theoretical physics, natural philosophy, cosmology and shamanism.
+In his music, Tsiartas is often concerned with ideas such as sound and ritual, sound and hypothetical acoustic sacred spaces (aural architecture), memory and oblivion, time and perpetuity, which he often explores through the application of new composite harmonic/ pitch structures based on the maqam music system of the Near East music traditions as well as through the experimentation with new forms based on theoretical physics, natural philosophy, cosmology and shamanism.
 Andreas Tsiartas’ works have been performed / commissioned by such renowned ensembles and soloists as the Ensemble Modern, Neue Vocalsolisten Stuttgart, Rohan de Saram, the Dresdner Philharmonie, Musiques Nouvelles, the Studio for New Music Ensemble Moscow, Johanna Vargas, Ergon Ensemble amongst others.
 Recently, Tsiartas was selected by Quatuor Diotima as one of the three composers to participate in the Academy Quatuor Diotima in L’ Abbaye de Noirlac, France.
 He was also one of the 8 composers who have reached the final stage for the Peter Eötvös Foundation Mentoring Programme for composers 2020.

-Andreas Tsiartas is one of the 4 winners, out of 143 applications, of the DYCE (Discovering Young Composers of Europe) competition, for his work Pnoé for chamber ensemble, which was performed in Oslo’s Sentralen by the Cikada Ensemble under the direction of Christian Eggen.
+Andreas Tsiartas is one of the 4 first winners, out of 143 applications, of the DYCE (Discovering Young Composers of Europe) competition, for his work Pnoé for chamber ensemble, which was performed in Oslo’s Sentralen by the Cikada Ensemble under the direction of Christian Eggen.

-Tsiartas is a full scholarship holder by the prestigious A. S. Onassis Foundation and the A. G. Leventis Foundation for 2017-2020.
+Tsiartas is a full scholarship holder by the prestigious A. S. Onassis Foundation and the A. G. Leventis Foundation (2017-2021).
 In 2009, Tsiartas was also granted the esteemed Scholarship of the Foundation for Studies of the German People (Studienstiftung des Deutschen Volkes) – the first of its kind to be awarded to a Cypriot composer.